anuragd3118/GRU-LSTM-with-Attention-based-Forecasting-for-Enhanced-Air-Quality/README.md

 </p>

 ## DataSet
-- In this, We have used the Air Quality dataset.
+In this, We have used the Air Quality dataset.
 This is a dataset that reports on the weather and the level of pollution each hour for five years at the US embassy in Beijing, China.
 The data includes the date-time, the pollution called PM2.5 concentration, and the weather information including dew point, temperature, pressure, wind direction, wind speed and the cumulative number of hours of snow and rain.

-## Steps followed
-- Data preparation
-- Data Visualization and Normalisation
-- Importing the Model
-- Fit model along with constrains
-- Evaluate model using various Evaluation Metrics

 ### Data preparation
 - Replace NA values